 The Group's reporting currency is the US Dollar.
 The Group's exposure to foreign currency risk arises through expenditure incurred in Euro and Australian Dollars.
-The Group's Australian subsidiary has an Australian Dollar functional currency.
-The translation differences related to the consolidation of the Australian subsidiary are not material.
+The Group's Australian subsidiary has an Australian Dollar functional currency, and two of the Group's subsidiaries located in Ireland and Germany have a Euro functional currency.

-The Group did not have material asset or liability amounts in foreign currencies at year end other than trade payables and accruals of €394,000 arising in companies with US Dollar functional currencies.
-A strengthening (or weakening) of the US Dollar against the Euro of 5% would have (decreased)/increased the loss for the year by \$53,000 (2014: \$3,400).
+The Group did not have material asset or liability amounts in foreign currencies at year end other than net receivables, trade payables and accruals of €468,000 (2015: €394,000) arising in companies with US Dollar functional currencies.
+A strengthening (or weakening) of the US Dollar against the Euro of 5% would have (decreased)/ increased the loss for the year by \$23,000 (2015: \$53,000).
 Any reasonable or likely movement between the US Dollar and the Australian Dollar is considered not likely to have a material impact on the Group's statement of profit or loss and other comprehensive income.